PHAR LAP – Australia's wonder horse

 In 1980, the making of the Cup was then entrusted to Hardy Brothers Jewellers and the same processes commenced in 1919 are still adopted today.
 It is made of 34 pieces of gold metal hand beaten over 250 hours.

-The Emirates Melbourne Cup Tour
+The Lexus Melbourne Cup Tour

 The tour every year travels to over 30 communities around Australia and New Zealand, it might just be coming to your home town or even your school!